Advisors API

 5 Provides a unique name for the advisor.

-The SafeGuardAdvisor is another, simple, built-in advisor that can be used to prevent the model from generating harmful or inappropriate content.
+A simple advisor designed to prevent the model from generating harmful or inappropriate content.

 Streaming vs Non-Streaming